awsdocs/amazon-athena-user-guide/doc_source/creating-databases.md

 1. Choose **Run** or press **Ctrl\+ENTER**\.

-1. To make your database the current database, select it from from the **Database** menu on the left of the query editor\.
+1. To make your database the current database, select it from the **Database** menu on the left of the query editor\.
-**Note**
-Currently, the database menu can show and filter a maximum of 1000 databases regardless of the type of data catalog used\.
-This is a limitation of the Athena console, not an account limit\.
-The number of databases that can be displayed and filtered is not user configurable\.

 For information on controlling permissions to Athena databases, see [Fine\-grained access to databases and tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.